-Although your enrollment in Medicare Part D is voluntary, you may have to pay a penalty if you decide to sign up after your eligible enrollment period ends.
-Currently, the late enrollment penalty is equal to one percent of the national base beneficiary premium for every month you wait to enroll.
-This penalty amount changes every year and you will have to pay it as long as you have Medicare prescription drug coverage.
+Although your enrollment in Medicare Part D is voluntary, you may have to pay a penalty if you decide to sign up after your eligible enrollment period ends, and there were 63 days or more in a row when you did not have either Medicare drug coverage or other creditable prescription drug coverage such as SeniorCare, a group employer plan, or veterans benefits Currently, the late enrollment penalty is equal to one percent of the national base beneficiary premium (\$34.70 in 2024) for every month you wait to enroll.
+This penalty amount changes every year, and you will have to pay it as long as you have Medicare prescription drug coverage.

 Medicare Part D coverage is offered by approved PDPs.
 The PDP benefits are administered by private companies, some of which may be insurance companies.
-There are two types of Medicare prescription drug plans.
+There are two types of Medicare PDPs.
 One is a stand-alone PDP, which offers you only prescription drug coverage.
-The other is a Medicare Advantage plan with prescription drugs (MA-PD), which provides all your Medicare-covered services and includes prescription drug coverage.
+The other is a Medicare Advantage plan with prescription drugs (MA-PD), which provides all your Medicare-covered services as well as prescription drug coverage.